Dubrovnik’s nickname is Pearl of the Adriatic, one of the most visited coastal destinations.

 Over 1000 accommodations to choose from

-Hotel Excelsior is one example of a 5-star hotel in Dubrovnik that is just 5 minutes walk from the Old Town, while The Pucic Palace is right in the Old Town, set within the 18th-century Baroque palace.
+Hotel Excelsior is one example of a 5-star hotel in Dubrovnik that is just a 5-minute walk from the Old Town, while The Pucic Palace is right in the Old Town, set within the 18th-century Baroque palace.

-Hotel Dubrovnik Palace is another five-star hotel situated at the Lapad Peninsula just outside town with a private beach and a scuba diving centre.
+Hotel Dubrovnik Palace is another five-star hotel on the Lapad Peninsula just outside town with a private beach and a scuba diving centre.

-In all, Dubrovnik has seventeen 5 star hotels to choose from and many more 4 star hotels.
+Dubrovnik has several 5-star hotels and many more 4-star hotels.

 Dubrovnik weather and climate

-Dubrovnik is somewhere between the Mediterranean and a humid subtropical climate because while it is hot and sunny, the summers do experience more rainfall than most Med cities.
+Dubrovnik is somewhere between the Mediterranean and a humid subtropical climate because while it is hot and sunny, summers experience more rainfall than most Med cities.